-As of March 31, 2022, except as described below, we had no significant commitments for capital expenditures, nor do we have any committed lines of credit, noncancelable operating leases obligations, other committed funding or long-term debt, and no guarantees.
+As of June 30, 2022, except as described below and at Note 5 to the condensed consolidated financial statements elsewhere herein, we had no significant commitments for capital expenditures, nor do we have any committed lines of credit, noncancelable operating leases obligations, other committed funding or long-term debt, and no guarantees.
 In June 2020, we terminated the lease for the majority of our corporate headquarters (approximately 4,965 square feet).
-As of March 31, 2022 we maintain approximately 3,200 square feet of office space, 1650 square feet of which is on a month-to-month basis, and 1550 square feet of which is subject to a two-year lease, commencing on August 1, 2021.
-The following table lists our material known future cash commitments as of March 31, 2022 (dollars in thousands):
+As of June 30, 2022 we maintain approximately 3,200 square feet of office space, 1650 square feet of which is on a month-to-month basis, and 1550 square feet of which is subject to a two-year lease, commencing on August 1, 2021.
+The following table lists our material known future cash commitments as of June 30, 2022 (dollars in thousands):